Does FIFA prevent rebounds from landing in no man’s land?

 To give you an idea about just how crowded that is, let’s look at what it actually takes for eight players to cover the entire penalty area, making it possible for a loose rebound to excape without being intercepted.

 According to the laws of football, a penalty area should cover 40.3 x 16.5 m = 665 m2.
-If our eight players are spread across the entire penalty area, each of them will have to cover 26 m2.
-That corresponds the area of a circle with a radius of 5.1 meters.
-Since most professional footballers are able to reach speeds around 30 km/h, they will be able to cover that entire circle in less than a second, meaning that a lose ball is very unlikely to escape interception.
+If our eight players are spread across the entire penalty area, each of them will need to cover 26 m2 corresponding to the area of a circle with a radius of 5.1 meters.
+Since most professional footballers are able to reach speeds around 30 km/h, they will be able to cover the entire area in less than a second, meaning that a lose ball is very unlikely to escape interception.

 Players position in order to intercept